Term Insurance Grace Period

 If the policy lapses due to non-payment of premium, the policyholder has two options: revive the lapsed policy or buy a new plan.

 Reviving a lapsed policy involves paying the outstanding premium along with interest and, in some cases, providing a health certificate.
 The cost of reviving a lapsed policy is generally lower than buying a new plan, and the policyholder retains the benefits and features of the original policy.
-However, if the policyholder has developed any pre-existing illnesses after the policy lapse, the insurance company may reject the policy revival.
+However, the insurance company may reject the policy revival if the policyholder has developed any pre-existing illnesses after the policy lapse.

-Buying a new plan involves undergoing the underwriting process again and paying the premiums as per the current age and health condition of the policyholder.
+Buying a new plan involves undergoing the underwriting process again and paying the premiums as per the policyholder's current age and health condition.
 The cost of a new policy may be higher than reviving the lapsed policy, and the policyholder may lose the benefits and features of the original policy.

-This table summarizes the comparison between reviving a lapsed policy and buying a new plan.
-The policyholder should weigh the costs, benefits, and underwriting requirements of both options before deciding.
+This table summarises the comparison between reviving a lapsed policy and buying a new plan.
+The policyholder should weigh both options' costs, benefits, and underwriting requirements before deciding.

 CRITERIAREVIVAL OF LAPSED POLICYBUYING A NEW PLAN